 - C. Customer also understands that stop prices are not guaranteed execution prices.
 A "stop order" becomes a "market order" when the "stop price" is reached and firms are required to execute a market order fully and promptly at the current market price.
 Therefore, the price at which a stop order ultimately is executed may be very different from the investor's "stop price."
 Accordingly, while Customer may receive a prompt execution of a stop order that becomes a market order, during volatile market conditions, the execution may be at a significantly different price from the stop price if the market is moving rapidly.
 Stop orders may be triggered by a short-lived, dramatic price change.
 Customer should be aware that, during periods of volatile market conditions, the price of a stock can move significantly in a short period of time and trigger an execution of a stop order (and the stock may later resume trading at its prior price level).
-Customer should understand that if Customer's stop order is triggered under these circumstances, Customer may sell at an undesirable price even though the price of the stock may stabilize during the same trading day.
+Customer should understand that if Customer's stop order is triggered under these circumstances.
+Customer may sell at an undesirable price even though the price of the stock may stabilize during the same trading day.
 Sell stop orders may exacerbate price declines during times of extreme volatility.
 The activation of sell stop orders may add downward price pressure on a security.
 If triggered during a precipitous price decline, a sell stop order also is more likely to result in an execution well below the stop price.
-The Website will contain further information regarding order types and limitations, which Customer agrees to read and understand before placing such orders. - D. In the event that an order cannot be executed at a given time, Customer may have the ability to place a queued order request by contacting Customer Service ("Queued Order").
-Customer understands that Queued Order requests are prioritized based on the order in which they are received by the Broker and may not be immediately sent out for execution.
-This includes potentially waiting for the next permissible day of trading.
+The Website will contain further information regarding order types and limitations, which Customer agrees to read and understand before placing such orders. - D. In the event that an order cannot be executed at a given time, Customer may have the ability to place a queued order request on the Platform to be executed when permissible ("Queued Order").
+Customer understands that Queued Order requests are prioritized based on the order in which they are received by the Broker, and that Queued Order requests are sent out for execution shortly after the market opens on the next permissible day of trading for Customer.
 Customer further understands that each Queued Order request is sent out per Customer and per security in a similar manner as to the Broker's market orders (described above), and that they are not aggregated.
-Customer also understands that Broker does not guarantee that it will timely receive, submit, or fulfill any Queued Orders.
+Customer understands that the fulfillment of such orders is not guaranteed and that eToro is not obligated to compensate Customer for any delay or inability to have an attempted or Queued Order executed.

-10. Customer Representations and Responsibilities
+13. Customer Representations and Responsibilities